0xVector/envoy-cache-ext/README.md

 1. track and account for the inflight response sizes - this would be very similar to the existing cache entry size accounting, just for inflight entries.
 A simple addition that could extend the cache bounded memory guarantee to inflight entries too.

+Some more specific ideas are documented as TODOs directly in the source.

 ### Nice to have in a production version